 Please take note of the guidelines listed here.

-We generally publish feature articles by invitation.
-If you have an article that exceeds 1500 words, we may nevertheless be able to accommodate it or publish it in another of our publications.
+If you have an article that exceeds our maximums, we may nevertheless be able to use it in some way.
 Please fill in the “Suggest an article” form and we will discuss it with you.

 Short is good!
 We welcome contributions even shorter than 500 words in the form of a great recipe, a poem, a short film review, a book notice, etc.